This is so important I am going to put it right here on the top !!

 Aggression is almost never a dominance thing… it is never solved by using force.. old crusty ideas that have seen their day !

 Some stats indicate that less then 1% of domestic dogs have what it takes to be a Military Working Dog or Police Dog so, how many of our family pets fit into this idea of Alpha Dominate ?

 If the trainer you are considering is still using these terms you are in a museum type situation, thank them for their insight and move on.
 Goes for the “training collar” that solves all.

 There are many causes for aggression.
 One of the most common is fear or anxiety.
+In my theory fear and anxiety are not the same thing.
+Fear seems to always accompany anxiety but, you can have fear w/o having the medical condition of anxiety which goes way beyond just fear.
 Anxiety can be caused by one specific thing or it can be a general state of being.
 In Psychology we call this Generalized anxiety disorder and specific anxiety disorder.
 In my opinion anxiety is always a physiological or biologically based event.
 There are several theories of anxiety but, the important parts are to determine if the anxiety is caused by an experience, genetics, an illness or a combination of the two.

-The fist step in determining if dog anxiety is the cause of aggressive behavior is to have your dog thoroughly check out by a veterinarian.
+The fist step in determining if dog anxiety is the cause of aggressive behavior is to have your dog thoroughly checked out by a veterinarian.

 I can not emphasize how important it is to determine if a medical condition is responsible for your dogs behavior.
 If there is a medical cause no amount of training in the universe will correct the problem.
 It the problem is a genetic problem this is also true.
 The best solution in these cases is often a combination of drugs and training.
 This will at least decrease the severity and sometime the frequency of your dogs anxiety.